ckeditor/ckeditor5/docs/builds/guides/migration/migration-to-33.md

 # Migration to CKEditor 5 v33.0.0

-For the entire list of changes introduced in version 33.0.0, see the [changelog for CKEditor 5 v33.0.0] TODO: link.
+For the entire list of changes introduced in version 33.0.0, see the [changelog for CKEditor 5 v33.0.0](https://github.com/ckeditor/ckeditor5/blob/master/CHANGELOG.md#3300-2022-03-07).

 Listed below are the most important changes that require your attention when upgrading to CKEditor 5 v33.0.0.